irods/irods_client_rest_cpp/README.md

 ```

 ### /admin
-The administration interface to the iRODS Catalog which allows the creation, removal and modification of users, groups, resources, and other entities within the zone.
+The administration interface to the iRODS Catalog which allows the creation, removal and modification of users, groups, resources, and other entities within the zone. **ALL input parameters must be defined.
+If an input parameter is not to be used, set it to nothing (e.g. arg7=)**

 **Method**: POST